microsoft/ChakraCore-wiki/Build-Status-(intl-icu).md

-Currently showing the Build Status page for the `master` branch.
+Currently showing the Build Status page for the `intl-icu` branch (a feature branch based on `release/1.7`).
 You can also view the build status for other branches by clicking the links in the sidebar.

 # Rolling Builds